-Anatomy - Open incisional hernia repair with retromuscular mesh augmentation
+Anatomy - Open incisional hernia repair with retromuscular mesh augmentation - general and visceral surgery

 Surgical anatomy of the abdominal wall